Taraxtix/fhia/README.md

   - `<ident> [: <type>]` is a variable name of type `<type>` (if not specified, the type is inferred if possible)
   - `literal` A literal value
   - `_` is a wildcard pattern
+  If no patterns are specified, the function takes no arguments and is essentially a constant variable
 - `<return_type>` is the type of the return value of the function (if not specified, the type is inferred if possible)
 - `<expr>` is the expression that evaluates to the return value of the function

-A function can have multiple definitions, that matches different patterns, but all definitions must have matching types.
+A function can have multiple definitions, that matches different patterns.

+Additionally, you can define a mutable variable with `let mut <name> = <expr>`.

 ### Types